uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 Mixed triangle/quad meshes are supported by encoding a triangle as a quad, which can be achieved by replicating the last triangle vertex (``v0,v1,v2`` -> ``v0,v1,v2,v2``).
-This way the second triangle is a line (which can never get hit), and the parametrization of the first triangle is compatible with the standard triangle parametrization.
+This way the second triangle is a line (which can never get hit), and the parameterization of the first triangle is compatible with the standard triangle parameterization.

 A quad whose vertices are laid out counter-clockwise has its geometry normal pointing upwards outside the front face, like illustrated in the